SagaBegins/java-multi-module-project-helper/README.md

 - `show_checkstyle [project-name]`: Opens the checkstyle html of the specified project or current directory if nothing is provided.
 - `edit_config`: Opens config in gedit.
 - `edit_helper`: Opens helper in gedit.
-- `open_file <code-file-name>`: Opens the specified code file in visual studio code.
+- `open_file <code-file-names>`: Opens the specified code file in visual studio code.

 ## Using helper.ps1